andaiminhgroup/jquery/README.md

 ## License

 Each library is released under its own license.
-This cdnjs repository is published under [MIT license](LICENSE).
+This cdnjs repository is published under [ADMG](LICENSE).